PAEDIATRIC INNOVATION, EDUCATION & RESEARCH NETWORK

 • If capillary TSH concentration from blood obtained on neonatal screening is ≥ 40 mu/L whole blood (this is the result which is phoned through from the newborn screening laboratory)

-• start treatment as soon as a good venous sample for a TSH and FT4 can be obtained, and without waiting for the venous blood result (unless venous TFT results are available on the same day)
+• Start levothyroxine treatment as soon as a good venous sample for a TFT (TSH and FT4) can be obtained, and without waiting for the venous TFT blood result (unless venous TFT results are available on the same day)

 • the clinician may wait for results of the venous TFT (TSH and FT4) provided that these results are available the following day